-As the domestic crude oil output in Japan in FY2022 was 410,000 kl, which represents only 0.3% or the equivalent of about one day's worth of the 156 million kl of Japan's crude oil processing capacity, almost all of Japan's crude oil is imported from overseas.
-Because of this, all of Japan's 20 refineries (with a crude oil processing capacity of 3,230 thousand barrels per day) are located in coastal areas, as of the end of October 2023.
+As the domestic crude oil output in Japan in FY2023 was 392 thousand $k\ell$, which represents only 0.3% or the equivalent of about one day's worth of the 145 million $k\ell$ of Japan's crude oil processing volume, almost all of Japan's crude oil is imported from overseas.
+Consequently, all of Japan's refineries are located in coastal areas.
+As of the end of September 2024, a total of 19 refineries have a crude oil processing capacity of 3.11 million barrels (495 thousand $k\ell$) per day.

 Together with the continuing decline in demand for petroleum products, the number of refineries and the crude oil processing capacity are also on a downward trend.

-6. Production of Petroleum Products
+4. Production of Petroleum Products